-This is quite possibly how you can make the largest difference.
+This is quite possibly how you can make the largest difference when you travel.
 Whether we want to admit it or not money makes the world go round.
 Almost all of our most environmentally destructive actions stem from financial gains.
 There is a flip side here.
 This means that choosing where you spend your money can make a big difference in how the tourism market grows.

-For example, choosing to stay at eco-friendly hotels, participating in conservation efforts, or staying at eco-lodges can make a big difference.
+For example, choosing to go with an environmentally conscious tour operator even if it means paying a bit more, participating in conservation efforts, or staying at eco-lodges can make a big difference.
 A lodge we visited, Wolwedans, was almost entirely self-sufficient in the middle of a desert and had made extraordinary efforts in conservation.
 They are only one example of many companies that exemplify sustainable travel and make the world a better place.

 When you choose to spend your tourism dollars with eco-friendly businesses it paves the way for more businesses to follow suit.

 Reduce your beef intake